Dental Care for Geriatric Patients

 • Cite the most common oral health problems of geriatric patients

 • Examine preventive techniques and oral health aids to assist patients with their oral health

 Dr. Nick Makrides is currently a correctional dental consultant whose career in correctional dentistry spans 33 years.
 In 1987, he received a commission into the United States Public Health Service and was assigned to the Federal Bureau of Prisons (BOP).
 In 2001, he was selected as the BOP’s Chief Dental Officer and served as the Bureau’s lead dentist for 17 years.
 In 2014, concurrent to his assignment he was selected by the Surgeon General and approved as the Chief Dental Officer of the USPHS and promoted to U.S. Assistant Surgeon General.
 Dr. Makrides has authored several articles and book chapters on correctional dentistry and represents the American Dental Association on the NCCHC Board of Directors.

-$59, includes the powerpoint presentation, the webinar recording and CE credit – 1.0 hours for ACCME, ANCC, ADA, APA and CCHP
+$59, includes access to the webinar recording and CE credit – 1.0 hours for ACCME, ANCC, ADA, APA and CCHP.